Venezolana de Televisión

-Corporación Venezolana de Televisión (Spanish for: Venezuelan Television Corporation) or VTV is a state-run television station based in Caracas, Venezuela, which can be seen throughout the capital and surrounding areas on channel 8.
+Venezolana de Televisión (Spanish for: Venezuelan Television and shortened as VTV) is a state-run television channel based in Caracas, Venezuela, which can be seen throughout the capital and surrounding areas on channel 8.
 Programs that can be seen on VTV included Aló Presidente and Telesur Noticias.

 VTV has produced a number of telenovelas, including titles such as Ifigenia, Doña Perfecta, 1810 and La Dueña.
 1984's La Dueña was perhaps its most successful and popular production.

 During the Bolivarian government, VTV has been used by the government to campaign against Venezuela's opposition and Venezuela's privately owned media, with about 75% of its programming transmitted to Venezuelans consisted of Bolivarian propaganda.
 In 2004, VTV produced another telenovela, Amores de Barrio Adentro, but it was only seen once a week and lasted only a few months.
 In August 2014, VTV celebrated its 50th anniversary.

 History

 Private channel (1964–1974)

 Cadena Venezolana de Televisión (CVTV) was inaugurated as a privately owned television station on August 1, 1964, at 7:30 p.m.
 President Raúl Leoni was chosen to be the one to cut the ribbon.
 Despite its name, however, it was not a nationwide television network at first, broadcasting in the Caracas area during its first years.
 Only in the late 1960s did the channel become a national network with the opening of stations in major cities nationwide, and became the first network to produce and broadcast a color program in 1971.

 The first logo of VTV thus was the company name (CVTV) on a number 8 (reflecting its channel number in Caracas).